The Secretary of State was asked—

 We keep all policy under review.
 The particular policy change the hon.
 Lady references would not only cost around £2 billion a year but could not be operationalised now even if we wanted to, because all the focus is rightly on the Department’s response to covid-19.
 I say to her gently, though, that it is a policy based on fairness; those in receipt of benefits are faced with the same choices in life as those not in receipt of benefits.

 That is a very important point.
-We are looking at additional ways we can support people, through Access to Work, to travel to and from their home to work and in terms of their ability to work from home.
+We are looking at additional ways we can support people, through Access to Work, to travel to and from their home to work and to have ability to work from home.
 There are opportunities for us to make some of those changes more permanent as we start to return to normality.

 We recognise that people face unprecedented financial pressure as a result of covid-19.
 That is exactly why the Government have invested £6.5 billion in our welfare system, increasing universal credit by £20 per week, increasing tax credits and increasing the local housing allowance.

 I absolutely understand the importance of tourism to very many areas of the country; it is vital to jobs in my hon.
 Friend’s constituency and many others.
 My right hon.
 Friend the Secretary of State for Digital, Culture, Media and Sport has said that we are looking to get the tourism sector up and running as strongly as we can and to extend it for as long as we can for visitors and tourists.
 Meanwhile, our welfare safety net, the UC standard allowance rate, has been increased by £20 a week for this year to support people.